Year-Round Romantic Activities in the Lake George Region

 Wait, hear us out!
 Ice fishing can be romantic!
 Imagine the thrill of being out on the frozen lake, trying something you've never done before - together.
 Make sure you beginners hire an ice fishing guide.
 (And find someplace warm to cuddle after.)

-Suspended rope bridges, Tarzan swings, and more high-flying obstacles await for adventurous couples at Adirondack Extreme's treetop course, which opens on weekends seasonally in April.
+Suspended rope bridges, Tarzan swings, and more high-flying obstacles await for adventurous couples at Adirondack Extreme's treetop course, which typically opens on weekends seasonally in April.

 Whitewater rafting opportunities abound in the Southern Adirondacks, particularly in the spring when the snow runoff provides incredible rapids.
 Adirondack River Outfitters in North River starts up in April, and there are other whitewater rafting companies close by.